Keeping The Council Tax Low

-- Police and Crime Commissioner's charge; and
+- The Police and Crime Commissioner's charge; and

-- Cheshire Fire and Rescue authority's charge.
+- Cheshire Fire and Rescue Authority's charge.

 |Band A||Band B||Band C||Band D||Band E||Band F||Band G||Band H|

 CWaC took over local government services from 1 April 2009.
-It is interesting to see how the council tax has changed over time since then and what the effect of inflation has been.
+It is interesting to see how the council tax has changed over time since then, and what the effect of inflation has been.

-This chart uses data from the Office of National Statistics for Consumer Price Inflation for the years since 2009 as well as CWaC's own published data for the council tax.
-From March 2009 to March 2014 the Consumer Price Inflation has risen 16.25%.
+This chart uses data from the Office of National Statistics for Consumer Price Inflation for the years since 2009, as well as CWaC's own published data for the council tax.
+From March 2009 to March 2014, the Consumer Price Inflation has risen 16.25%.
 The orange bars show what the Band D council tax would have been had it increased with inflation.
 The blue bars show what the Band D council tax actually set was.
 The council tax figures quoted here include CWaC, Police and Fire elements, but not FTC or Special Expenses.

-Over the period 2009-2014 the Band D council tax quoted has risen from £1,429.27 to £1,497.53.
+Over the period 2009-2014, the Band D council tax quoted has risen from £1,429.27 to £1,497.53.
 That is a 4.78% rise over 5 years.
-But as inflation over that period was 16.25% in real terms the council tax has fallen by 11.47%.
+But, as inflation over that period was 16.25%, in real terms the council tax has fallen by 11.47%.

-When one takes account of Special Expenses and FTC's council tax the position improves further.
+When one takes account of Special Expenses and FTC's council tax, the position improves further.

-Looking at just CWaC's element of the council tax alone - in Frodsham the Band D rate paid in 2009-10 was £1,224.04, for 2014-15 it is £1,267.57.
-CWaC's element of the council tax has risen less than 4% over that period.
+Looking at just CWaC's element of the council tax alone, in Frodsham the Band D rate paid in 2009-10 was £1,224.04, for 2014-15 it is £1,267.57.
+CWaC's element of the council tax has risen by less than 4% over that period.
 That is more than a 12.25% fall in real terms.

-Special Expenses were introduced by CWaC with effect from April 2012 to levy a charge on particular parts of the Borough where CWaC paid for items which elsewhere were paid for by the parish council.
+Special Expenses were introduced by CWaC with effect from April 2012, to levy a charge on particular parts of the Borough where CWaC paid for items which elsewhere were paid for by the parish council.
 CWaC's general council tax was reduced by just over £8 with the introduction of the Special Expenses.

 Frodsham was one of only a handful of communities where no Special Expenses were levied by CWaC so our CWaC council tax fell by a small amount - just over £8.

-For the year from April 2012 FTC increased its council tax by just over £8 in the year on a Band D property so as to net to zero the effect of CWaC's small reduction in council tax given the introduction of the Special Expenses arrangements.
+For the year from April 2012, FTC increased its council tax by just over £8 in the year on a Band D property, so as to net to zero the effect of CWaC's small reduction in council tax, given the introduction of the Special Expenses arrangements.

-The average council tax charged by a town or parish council in England for the Year 2014-15 is £52.74 (source DCLG Council tax levels set by local authorities in England 2014-15).
+The average council tax charged by a town or parish council in England for the year 2014-15 is £52.74 (source DCLG Council tax levels set by local authorities in England 2014-15).

 Frodsham residents pay less council tax than in any other parished town in the Borough - that is less than Winsford, Neston and Northwich.
-The council tax paid in Frodsham is less than our near neighbours in Helsby and Elton too.
+The council tax paid in Frodsham is less than our near neighbours in Helsby and Elton, too.

-For the record the precept charged for Cheshire Police was £140.70 in 2009-10.
+For the record, the precept charged for Cheshire Police was £140.70 in 2009-10.
 It has risen to £153.21 (2014-15).
-That is an increase of just short of 9% in the period - netting to a real terms reduction of around 7.25% Cheshire Fire and Rescue Authority's precept was £64.53 in 2009-10.
-For 2014-15 it is now £69.09.
-That is an increase of just over 7% in the period or a real terms reduction of c9.25%
+That is an increase of just short of 9% in the period, netting to a real terms reduction of around 7.25%.
+Cheshire Fire and Rescue Authority's precept was £64.53 in 2009-10.
+For 2014-15, it is now £69.09.
+That is an increase of just over 7% in the period, or a real terms reduction of approximately 9.25%.